-On May 1, 2020, President Trump issued an Executive Order (E.O.) entitled "Securing the United States Bulk-Power System" pursuant to his authority under the International Emergency Economic Powers Act (IEEPA), in which he determined that the unrestricted foreign supply of bulk-power system electric equipment constitutes an "unusual and extraordinary threat to the national security, foreign policy, and economy of the United States" and declared a national emergency with respect to the U.S. "bulk-power system."
-In construction, the E.O. is similar to Executive Order 13873: Securing the Information and Communications Technology and Services Supply Chain (the "Supply Chain Executive Order"), released on May 15, 2019, which applied to
+On May 1, President Donald Trump issued an executive order concerned with securing the U.S. bulk power system, pursuant to his authority under the International Emergency Economic Powers Act.

+In the order, he determined that the unrestricted foreign supply of bulk power system electric equipment constitutes an "unusual and extraordinary threat to the national security, foreign policy, and economy of the United States," and declared a national emergency with respect to the U.S. bulk power system.

+In construction, the EO is similar to Executive Order 13873, on securing the information and communications technology and services supply chain, released on May 15, 2019, which applied to transactions involving "information and communications technology or